This gluten-free rice-free flour mix is perfect for pancakes, muffins, pizza, soft pretzels, bread, and many other recipes!

 Ingredients

 Millet flour - this flour makes your gluten-free baked goods light and fluffy.
-A great flour for making flatbreads and bagels!
 I don't recommend substituting this flour in the blend.

 Lentil flour - you can use sorghum flour, gluten-free oat flour, or white teff flour instead.
 You can also make your own red lentil flour at home!